42f/LIBASM/readme.md

 # libasm
-[École 42 - project] First approach the basics of assembly language, with intel x86_64 syntax.
+[École 42 - project] First approach to basics of assembly language, with intel x86_64 syntax.
 This project reimplement some C standard functions.

 This lib contain basic functions of the libc :